 The short answer is yes!
 Trusting your money to people who you don’t know is not a great idea.
 The escrow system is the key mechanism typical of a P2P cryptocurrency exchange that helps you carry out transactions with strangers without needing to trust them.
 The P2P platform protects you and makes it possible for you to buy and sell bitcoin and other cryptocurrencies safely.
 Using a P2P with an escrow system such as LocalCoinSwap lets you trade with more people in a secure way even if you don’t know them.
 You can read more in our article about using escrow for trading crypto.

-Privacy is an extremely important factor not only when you are buying bitcoin but whenever you access the internet.
-Even though firewalls and other security apps have made our navigation more secure, there is always the risk of sharing your ID and personal information on the internet.
+Privacy is an extremely important factor not only when you are buying BTC and other cryptocurrencies, but whenever you access the internet.
+Even though firewalls and other security apps have made our navigation more secure, there is always the risk of sharing your ID and other sensitive information on the internet.
 Sharing your ID, credit card, and personal information with a platform could end up in an unfortunate event where your ID is stolen or worse used in a way that affects you financially or even legally.
 Identity theft is a significant concern as is fraud when delicate details like your credit card numbers are leaked.

 Another thing to consider is security when you trade.
 Give it a thought before you trade with someone who you do not know.
 Ask yourself this question: What forces an unknown person to send you the bitcoin after you deposit him/her the money?
 And the answer is “Nothing”!